-Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) During late February, enhanced (suppressed) convection was observed over Africa, the northwest Pacific, South America and tropical Atlantic (southern Indian Ocean, Central and eastern North Pacific) As the intraseasonal signal returned to the Indian Ocean by early March, with enhanced convection overspreading the Indian Ocean and Maritime Continent.
-A couple of tropical cyclones developed over the Southwest Indian Ocean during early March.
+Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) The intraseasonal signal returned to the Indian Ocean by early March, enhancing convection over the Indian Ocean and Maritime Continent.
+Tropical cyclones contributed over the Southwest Indian Ocean.
 The remnant low frequency signal became more dominant during mid-March.
+The pattern supports enhanced (suppressed) convection over the Maritime Continent and eastern Pacific (central Pacific, Indian Ocean).
+The low-frequency pattern continued during late March into early April, with a slight eastward shift in the convective dipole over the western/central Pacific.